frank038/SimpleDesktop/README.md

 This program shows the content of the folder "Desktop".
 The name can be changed in the config file.

+To open the recycle bin, the command have to be written in the file trash_command.sh.
+Make sure to make this file executable.
+Must be executable also the files qt5desktop.py and qt5desktop.sh.
+Both can be used to launch this program. qt5desktop.sh is raccomanded.

 Personalizations in the config file.

 The trashcan change its icon to reflect its state, empty or not empty.
 The Recycle Bin space is reserved and exclusive.
 To use a wallpaper, just put an image named wallpaper.jpg at the exactly screen sizes in the program folder.